Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/TestCases.md

     YCSB SF=1
     This includes no queries.
 YCSB runs the benchmark This experiment compares run time and resource consumption of YCSB queries.
-YCSB is performed using several threads and processes.
 Workload is 'E'.
 Number of rows to insert is 1000000.
 Number of operations is 1000000.
+Batch size is ''.
+YCSB is performed using several threads and processes.
+Target is based on multiples of '131072'.
+Factors for loading are [].
+Factors for benchmarking are [].
 Benchmark is limited to DBMS PostgreSQL.
+Import is handled by 8 processes (pods).
 Loading is fixed to cl-worker19.
 Benchmarking is fixed to cl-worker19.
 SUT is fixed to cl-worker11.
 Database is persisted to disk of type shared and size 100Gi.
-Loading is tested with [64] threads and [1] target factors of base 131072, split into [8] pods.
+Loading is tested with [64] threads, split into [8] pods.
-Benchmarking is tested with [64] threads and [1] target factors of base 131072, split into [8] pods.
+Benchmarking is tested with [64] threads, split into [8] pods.
 Benchmarking is run as [1] times the number of benchmarking pods.
 Experiment is run once.